Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment

 In 1998, the magazine printed an editorial stating:

-"The President's failure to tell the truth—even when cornered—rips at the fabric of the nation....
+"The President's failure to tell the truth — even when cornered — rips at the fabric of the nation. ...
 And while politicians are notorious for breaking campaign promises, while in office they have a fundamental obligation to uphold our trust in them and to live by the law."

 In 1974, the magazine said of Nixon:

 "There can be no doubt that a large percentage of those who voted for Richard Nixon in November, 1972, no longer have confidence in him, and that his capacity to execute the functions of his office has been considerably reduced.
-Whether guilty or innocent of impeachable offenses—'treason, bribery, or other high crimes and misdemeanors'—he bears the ultimate responsibility for what Watergate has come to stand for."
+Whether guilty or innocent of impeachable offenses — 'treason, bribery, or other high crimes and misdemeanors' — he bears the ultimate responsibility for what Watergate has come to stand for."